barrie-cork/thesis-swarm/project_docs/architecture/wasp_approach.md

     throw new HttpError(401, "Unauthorized");
   }

-  // Check if the user has access to this session if (session.userId !== context.user.id) {
+  // Check if the user has access to this session (Phase 1)
+  // if (session.userId !== context.user.id) { ... }

+  // In Phase 2, this check becomes more nuanced, involving the user's role
+  // within the specific session (e.g., Lead Reviewer, Reviewer) to grant access
+  // to the session data or specific administrative actions.
+  // Conceptual example:
+  // const userRoleForSession = await getUserRoleForSession(context.user.id, session.id, context.entities);
+  // if (userRoleForSession !== 'Lead Reviewer' && session.userId !== context.user.id) {
-    throw new HttpError(403, "You don't have access to this session");
+  //   throw new HttpError(403, "Access Denied or Insufficient Privileges");
-  }
+  // }
 }
 ```